To explore state rebates and incentive programs visit: www.dsireusa.org

 Examples of how this works:

-If your PV System was installed by 12/31/2020 and costs $6,000 and your tax liability for the year is $1,000.
-You would eliminate your tax liability for the year, and have the option to carry the remaining credit over to the following year.
+If your PV System was installed by 12/31/2032 and costs $6,000 and your tax liability for the year is $1,000.
+The $1,800 credit (30%) would eliminate your tax liability for the year, and you have the option to carry the remaining credit over to the following year.